MordechaiHadad/nvim-lspmanager/README.md

 ## :wrench: Installation
 Make sure to use Neovim version 0.5.x or higher.
 #### Dependencies
-Make sure you have the following packages installed:
+Make sure you have the following packages installed (some dependencies are responsible for others i.e dotnet LSPs download via `dotnet`):

 <details>